Freelance Green Flags: 5 Signs You’ve Found a Good Client

 Scope creep is when a client changes previously agreed-upon terms and makes demands after you’ve already begun working on a project.
 Good clients will be mindful of scope creep and understand that it causes difficulties for freelancers.

-They’ll also know that they can’t expect you to work for free – so if they make additional demands or tighten the deadline, they’ll be ready to pay for the extra work.
+They’ll also know that they can’t expect you to work for free!
+So if they need to make additional demands or tighten the deadline, a good client will be ready to pay for the extra work.

 4. They Understand Your Value